jkrukoff/partial/README.md

 Some effort has been put into using only the erl_syntax (sometimes via merl) interfaces to traverse and modify the parse tree.
-This was done in the hope of those interfaces being more stable than the raw format, which is explicitely not guaranteed by the documentation.
+This was done in the hope of those interfaces being more stable than the raw format, which is explicitly not guaranteed by the documentation.
 Any PR which depends on erl_parse forms will be asked to rewrite using erl_syntax forms.